jentery/mdia360v1/index.md

 * [*Trombone Champ*](https://www.trombonechamp.com/) by Holy Wow, who are based in New York.
 * [*Street Fighter*](https://en.wikipedia.org/wiki/Street_Fighter) by Capcom, which is based in Japan.
 * [*Pandemic Legacy*](https://www.zmangames.com/game/pandemic-legacy-season-1/) by Z-Man Games, which is based in the US.
-* [*Pandemic Legacy*](https://www.zmangames.com/game/pandemic-legacy-season-1/) by Z-Man Games, which is based in the US.
 * [*Fog of Love*](https://floodgate.games/products/fog-of-love) by Jacob Jaskov et al., who are based in Denmark.
 * [*Mario Party*](https://en.wikipedia.org/wiki/Mario_Party) by Nintendo, which is based in Japan.
 * [*Overcooked*](https://www.overcooked.games/) by Ghost Town Games, who are based in England.